Photography Classes & Workshops

 Photography classes and workshops taught out of the Silly Dog Studio location on Whidbey Island, Wa.

-Workshops take place on Whidbey Island working out of Daniel’s studio (Silly Dog Studios) or meeting in the lovely town of Langley, Wa.
+Workshops take place on Whidbey Island at our Silly Dog Studio location or meeting in the lovely town of Langley, Wa.

 Beyond technology and formulaic techniques, all workshops focus on introspection to help you better tell your story through the art of photography.

 Small Workshop Size